mpickering/blog/ide/funding.md

 ## How can I contribute financially to the project?

-We have set up an [open collective](https://opencollective.com/haskell-language-server) in order to take donations directly from the community.
+We have set up an [Open Collective](https://opencollective.com/haskell-language-server) in order to take donations directly from the community.
 This will create a more sustainable income stream than one-off yearly investments from Google.

 <script src="https://opencollective.com/haskell-language-server/contribute/button.js" color="white"></script>